sirdog9001/EnduraBot/mkdocs/docs/isthereanydeal-api.md

 This endpoint *also requires* that the request body be given a list of ITAD game UUIDs.
 This is done by passing them into the `json=` parameter of `#!python requests.post()`.

-The endpoint returns JSON structured like the example below for each game returned. `capacity` was set to `1` in the example for brevity.
+The endpoint returns JSON structured like the example below *for each game*. `capacity` was set to `1` in the example for brevity.
 ```json
 [
   {